Art Jobs

 3. Graphic Designer

 It is not uncommon to find artists working as graphic designers, applying their artistic abilities and knowledge of design to commercial products, advertisements, books, and more.
 Graphic designers may work as self-employed freelancers or for a design firm.
-Others are employed by advertising agencies or by companies with an in-house design department.
+Others are employed full time by advertising agencies or by companies with an in-house design department.
 Graphic designers need strong illustration skills and a proficiency in digital illustration, photo-editing and layout softwares.
-Graphic designers typically need a degree in art or graphic design, as well as a strong portfolio that demonstrates their ability.
+Full time graphic designers typically need a degree in art or graphic design, as well as a strong portfolio that demonstrates their ability.

 Median annual wage: $48,700